cheng-alvin/jas/CONTRIBUTING.md

-For the safety of already stable code, we'll use branches (Like everyone else) to develop software and squash bugs in parallel, before starting any development work, you must create a new branch and create a pull request with a detailed description of your work and changes you have commited.
+For the safety of already stable code, we'll use branches (Like everyone else) to develop software and squash bugs in parallel, before starting any development work, you must create a new branch and create a pull request with a detailed description of your work and changes you have committed.

 > Please note that branch and commit names shall be as short as possible, branch names should contain a one or
-> two word overview on the changes commited and commit messages shall show the added changes in another couple
+> two word overview on the changes committed and commit messages shall show the added changes in another couple
 > words with details appearing in the description.

 To ensure the quality of the contributed code, all pull requests must be reviewed by a maintainer (which is most